 We know the statistics.
 We’ve heard the stories.
 And now we’re asking, what can WE do to end violence against women?

-With Victoria’s decision to pursue family law, Jade’s steps entering the legal world after articling, and Sheri and Ashley’s revitalization of a survivors’ advocacy group, this documentary provides a glimpse into how ordinary women are working towards extraordinary change.
+With Victoria’s decision to pursue family law, Jade’s steps entering the legal world after articling, and Sheri and Ashley’s participation in a national gender equality initiative, this documentary provides a glimpse into how ordinary women are working towards extraordinary change.

-This documentary is being filmed on unceded Algonquin territory.
+This documentary is being created on unceded Algonquin territory.